PERSOL HR DATA BANK in APAC

 There are, however, circumstances elucidated below where notice to workers and/or labor unions is not necessary.

-・The following cases as defined in Article 151A of the Labor Law:
+・The following cases as defined in Article 151A of the Manpower Law:

 - b.
-When the period specified in the work agreement for a specified period of time has expired
+When the period specified in the employment agreement for a specified period of time has expired

 - c.
-The affected worker/laborer has reached retirement age as stipulated under work agreements, enterprise rules and regulations, collective work agreements, or laws and regulations
+The affected worker/laborer has reached retirement age as stipulated under employment agreements, company regulations, collective labor agreements; or

 - d.
 The affected worker/laborer dies